Architecture Principles

 - Referenced in Architecture Decision Records (ADRs)

-If you need to deviate from these principles, document your rationale in an ADR and seek appropriate approval through the governance process.
+If you need to deviate from these principles, document your rationale in an ADR and seek appropriate approval through the Governance Process.

 Contributing